1. Status interface

 7. Master control

-Important: Make sure that all switches are set to on during normal operation, otherwise important monitoring functions may be switched off.
+Important: Make sure that all switches are turned on during normal operation, otherwise important monitoring functions may be switched off.

-The vast majority of the services not only provide a status, but also performance metrics.
+The vast majority of the services not only provide a status, but also metrics.

 Let’s take the service that checks the file system